DevelopersPL/godnsagent/README.md

 * All NS records on the zone are returned with an answer as "Authoritative" section.
 * If possible, resolutions for NS records are added as "Extra" section.
 * An HTTP request to :5380/notify invokes a reload of zones, the reload fails gracefully
+* If recursive querying is enabled, the question will be forwarded to the specified server

 Schema of zones file
 ============